StefonSimmons/dog_landing/content/_index.md

       title: logs management
       price: $1.27
       description: Analyze and explore log data in context
+      description_two: Analyze and explore log data in context
       bullets:
         bullet_one: Collect from any source
         bullet_two: Automated & custom processing